karios-os/docs/docs/user-guide/index.rst

 **Permission-Based Authorization**: The RBAC system implements a granular permission model where access is controlled through specific permissions rather than broad administrative categories.
 This provides:

-**Principle of Least Privilege**: Users are granted only the minimum permissions necessary to perform their required tasks, reducing security risks and preventing accidental system modifications.
+**Principle of Least Privilege**: Users are granted only the minimum permissions necessary to perform their required tasks, preventing accidental system modifications.

 **Separation of Duties**: Different administrative functions are separated into distinct roles, preventing any single user from having unlimited system access and creating accountability trails.